Mexicans Abroad: Javier "Chicharito" Hernandez makes Sevilla debut, Hirving Lozano starts for first time with Napoli | Goal.com

-Chicharito makes Sevilla debut, Lozano makes first Napoli start to lead Mexicans in Europe
+Chicharito makes Sevilla debut, Lozano gets first Napoli start to lead Mexicans in Europe

 After a disappointing 4-0 loss to Argentina last week, Mexico national team players headed back to their clubs for a quick turnaround and experienced mixed results.